 Why do I need an Annual Practising Certificate (APC) if I’m already a registered practitioner?

-You must hold a current APC to practise as a medical imaging or radiation therapy practitioner in New Zealand.
+You must hold a current APC to practise as a medical imaging or radiation therapy practitioner in Aotearoa New Zealand.
 Being registered as a practitioner and holding a current APC are two different things.

 What’s the difference between being registered and holding an Annual Practising Certificate (APC)?